 - Use the model to predict the topic of a new/unknown article (in this case ‘Bus’)

-Topic Modelling is primarily concerned with identifying ‘topics’ (in this sense, a pattern of co-occurring words) in a corpus (= set of documents).
+Topic Modeling is primarily concerned with identifying ‘topics’ (in this sense, a pattern of co-occurring words; ultimately, a topic is a distribution over a given vocabulary) in a corpus (= set of documents).
 Put simply, a Topic Model is an abstract statistical model of these topics in a given corpus.

 Latent Dirichlet Allocation is a generative probabilistic model based on Bayesian thinking that has been developed by Blei et al. (2003).
 Without going into the details, LDA will lead us to a list of ‘topics’, each consisting of multiple words.
 These words are what define the ‘topic’ - there is no explicit name or label for each topic.